liferay/liferay-docs/en/discover/deployment/articles-dxp/02-installing-search-engine/02-enterprise-search/03-xpack-6.1/00-xpack-6_1-intro.markdown

 3. Download and install the
     [Liferay Enterprise Search Security](https://web.liferay.com/group/customer/dxp/downloads/enterprise-search).

-4. Configure the X-Pack connector with the proper credentials and encryption information.
+4. Configure the secuirty app with the proper credentials and encryption information.

 5. Restart Elasticsearch.